 Sofi Kinde strives to serve up culture with every dish at her bright and relaxing Ethiopian restaurant and no, you won’t need a fork to take it all in.

-From Addis Ababa, Ethiopia and raised in Columbus where her mom owned a restaurant, Kinde opened Nanya Cafe more than a year ago at 5214 N. Main Street in Harrison Twp., Montgomery County.
+From Addis Ababa, Ethiopia and raised in Columbus where her mom owned a restaurant, Kinde opened Nanyea Cafe more than a year ago at 5214 N. Main Street in Harrison Twp., Montgomery County.

 The former Sinclair Community College student says she’s already looking for a larger space near downtown Dayton.

-Named for Sofi’s beloved grandma, Nanya’s is next to the a hair braiding shop and a few doors from the former location of the Barnsider and more recently, Liquid Sports Club.
+Named for Sofi’s beloved grandma, Nanyea’s is next to the a hair braiding shop and a few doors from the former location of the Barnsider and more recently, Liquid Sports Club.

-A portrait of Nany, who died four years ago, hangs on the wall.
+A portrait of Nanyea, who died four years ago, hangs on the wall.

 Kinde said she partly opened the restaurant to cater to the Dayton’s Ethiopian community.